 Even though late work will not be graded, you will still need to complete the work since it contains much of the information that is necessary for you to reach the learning objectives in this course.
 Failure to complete any graded or non-graded assignment in this course will result in a grade of "incomplete" (X) for this course.
-The assignments that must be completed include: pre- and post-assessments, subject pool participation, the learning autobiography, integration assignments, exams, office visit with me, and the capstone project (all steps).
+The assignments that must be completed include: preand post-assessments, subject pool participation, the learning autobiography, goals papers (1 & 2), final self evaluation paper, exams, and an office visit with me.